-In California, the statute of limitations for wrongful termination depends on the reason why the discharge was unlawful.
-You generally have 2 or 3 years to bring a claim under state law.
+The California statute of limitations for wrongful termination depends on the reason why the discharge was unlawful.
+You have 2 or 3 years to bring a claim under state law.
 But an EEOC claim must be filed within 180 days of the termination in order to be considered timely.

 Some federal wrongful termination laws use a longer statute of limitations.
 However, many laws require discharged workers to file an administrative complaint first, before bringing a lawsuit.